what is the difference between a humidifier and a dehumidifier:

 If you use a humidifier in your dry room, you will gain so many benefits.
 A humidifier can assist alleviate many of the symptoms of flu or cold, and in the end, it speeds up the medication process.

 When you can breathe better, you will get a peaceful sleep that will lead to complete your tasks successfully the next day.

 Home plants will have moist soils that help to live them naturally.
 The dry air is much more relaxed than moisturized air.
 Therefore, using a humidifier saves your expense on the heating bill as well.

-Another benefit of using dehumidifier is eliminating the pests.
-You can use basement dehumidifier or whole house dehumidifier to prevent pesky insects and millipedes.
+Another benefit of using a dehumidifier is eliminating the pests.
+You can use a basement dehumidifier or whole house dehumidifier to prevent pesky insects and millipedes.

 Books and clothing, even some foods can’t tolerate too much humidity.
 In this case, a dehumidifier is a great solution.
 Using a dehumidifier in your home can prevent metals from rusting and wood from warping.
 It also helps to avoid harm to electronics and stop condensation.

 By keeping your humidifiers clean off, you will get an authentic service and can avoid the buildup of mold and bacteria.
 Just a little bit attempt and some basic household essentials will make it happen, and they are:

 - A soft stick up brush